ChanderG/butler/README.md

 #butler

 ###What?
 A complete setup personal assistant.
 For now, customized for my needs.
 Will look to generalize the setup.
+Setup for Ubuntu/Debian.

 ###Usuage